scpuri/SecNotes/RiskModeling.md

 ## Stages of PASTA

+P: Process - This refers to the structured approach taken throughout the threat modeling process, ensuring that each step is followed systematically.

+A: Attack - Focuses on simulating potential attacks to understand how threats might be realized against the system.

+S: Simulation - Involves creating scenarios that simulate attacks, helping to visualize and analyze possible threat impacts.

+T: Threat - Identifying and understanding the various threats that can affect the system or application.

+A: Analysis - The process of analyzing threats and vulnerabilities to assess risks and determine appropriate mitigations.

 ### 1. Define the Objectives

 - **Goal**: Establish the security objectives and business requirements for the application.